Mars habitat: Overview

 Significant challenges for Mars habitats are maintaining an artificial environment and shielding from intense solar radiation.
 Humans require a pressurized environment at all times and protection from the toxic Martian atmosphere.
-Connecting habitats is useful, as moving between separate structures requires a pressure suit or perhaps a Mars rover.
+Connecting habitats is useful, as moving between separate structures requires a pressure suit or perhaps a pressurized Mars rover.
 One of the largest issues lies in simply getting to Mars, which means escaping Earth's atmosphere, sustaining the journey to Mars, and finally landing on the surface of Mars.
 One helpful aspect is the Mars atmosphere, which allows for aerobraking, meaning less need for using propellant to slow a craft for safe landing.
 However, the amount of energy required to transfer material to the surface of Mars is an additional task beyond simply getting into orbit.

 During the late 1960s, the United States produced the Saturn V rocket, which was capable of launching enough mass into orbit required for a single-launch trip holding a crew of three to the surface of the Moon and back again.
 This feat required a number of specially designed pieces of hardware and the development of a technique known as the Lunar Orbit Rendezvous.
 The Lunar Orbit Rendezvous was a plan to coordinate the descent and ascent vehicles for a rendezvous in Lunar orbit.
 Referring to Mars, a similar technique would require a Mars Excursion Module, which combines a crewed descent-ascent vehicle and short stay surface habitat.
 Later plans have separated the descent-ascent vehicle and surface habitat, which further developed into separate descent, surface stay, and ascent vehicles using a new design architecture.
-In 2010 the Space Launch System, or growth variants therefore, is envisioned as having the payload capacity and qualities needed for human Mars missions, utilizing the Orion capsule.
+In 2010, the Space Launch System, or future variants thereof, is envisioned as having the payload capacity and qualities needed for human Mars missions, using the Orion capsule.